HappyFerret/css/README.md

   * It allows for less nesting and lower specificity
   * It helps in building scalable stylesheets

 **BEM**, or “Block-Element-Modifier”, is a _naming convention_ for classes in HTML and CSS.
-It was originally developed by Yandex with large codebases and scalability in mind, and can serve as a solid set of guidelines for implementing OOCSS.
+It was originally developed by Yandex with large codebases and scalability in mind.

   * CSS Trick's [BEM 101](https://css-tricks.com/bem-101/)
   * Harry Roberts' [introduction to BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)